 The Final Four on Saturday, April 5 will be televised on TBS for the first time along with “teamcasts” or team-specific telecasts airing on TNT and truTV.
+If you are looking for college basketball public betting data to help fill out your brackets check that out at BetQL.
 The National Championship Game on Monday, April 7 will air on CBS for the 33rd consecutive year.

 THURSDAY, MARCH 27 (7:00 PM-12:00 AM, ET)